cteyr/cteyr/README.md

 👨‍💻 I am Carlos Tey, a **Front End Web Developer** (specialized in **React Applications**).

-With more than four years of experience.
-Skilled in HTML, CSS, Javascript, TypeScript, React, Redux, Angular and RxJS.
-Strong engineering professional with an Engineer's degree focused in Informatics from University of Holguín.
-Passionate about learning new skills and eager to tackle more complex problems.
-Adept at contributing to a highly collaborative work environment and finding solutions.
+Frontend Web Developer with more than 3 years of experience.
+Expert in Html, Css, Javascript, Typescript, React, Redux, Git, Github, Npm and Webpack.
+Strong engineering professional with an Engineering degree focused on Computer Science from the University of Holguín.
+Able to continually learn from senior developers.
+Passionate about learning new skills and eager to tackle complex problems.
+Expert in contributing to a highly collaborative work environment, finding solutions and determining customer satisfaction.

 ## 🛠️ Skills